Tezer Taşkıran

 Tezer Taşkıran (Tezer Taşqıran, 1907 – 4 May 1979) was a Turkish–Azerbaijani writer, politician and teacher.

 Early life

 She was born in 1907 in Shusha.
-Her father was Ahmet Ağaoğlu, a prominent Azerbaijani and later Turkish politician of the early 20th century. and his mother was Sitare Hanım.
+Her father was Ahmet Ağaoğlu, a prominent Azerbaijani and later Turkish politician of the early 20th century. and her mother was Sitare khanım.

 After the fall of the Azerbaijan Democratic Republic in 1920, the Ağaoğlus moved to Turkey where Tezer graduated from Faculty of Literature of Istanbul University in 1925.

 She married surgeon Nimet Taşkıran in 1931 and traveled to Vienna; she returned to Turkey in 1933.

 Family

 Her father Ahmet Ağaoğlu was a prominent Azerbaijani and naturalized Turkish politician, publicist and journalist.
 He was one of the founders of Pan-Turkism.
 Her sister Süreyya Ağaoğlu was a writer, jurist, and the first female lawyer in Turkish history.
 Her brother Samet Ağaoğlu was a poet and politician.
 Samet's wife, Neriman Ağaoğlu was also a politician.